top of page

 nc homeschool testing

 Is standardized testing for your homeschooler causing you a bit of a headache?
 We get it!
 Figuring out the rules, choosing the right test, and keeping track of everything can be confusing.
+North Carolina law mandates a nationally normed standardized achievement test in grammar, reading, spelling, and math for students aged 7 through graduation.

 This blog will help you understand standardized NC homeschool testing.
 We'll break down the requirements and explore popular test options.
 We will even discuss how these tests can help your child get ready for college and earn college credit.